wttech/gradle-aem-plugin/README.md

 Local instance JAR file can be provided using SSH, but SSHJ client used in implementation has an [integration issue](https://github.com/hierynomus/sshj/issues/347) related with JDK and Crypto Policy.
 As a workaround, just run build without daemon (`--no-daemon`).

+## Building

+1. Clone this project using command `git clone https://github.com/Cognifide/gradle-aem-plugin.git`
+2. Enter cloned directory and simply run command: `sh gradlew`
+3. To use built plugin, add `mavenLocal()` to `repositories` section inside `pluginManagement` of *settings.gradle* file.

+## Contributing

+Issues reported or pull requests created will be very appreciated.

+1. Fork plugin source code using a dedicated GitHub button.
+2. Do code changes on a feature branch created from *develop* branch.
+3. Create a pull request with a base of *develop* branch.

 ## License